stefanbohacek/fediverse-embeds-wordpress-plugin/readme.txt

 When making requests to a third party server in general, the server will receive and may record the IP address of the server hosting your website.
 Please consult the privacy details and terms of use of each server you are embedding content from.
 (Example for mastodon.social: [About Mastodon](https://mastodon.social/privacy-policy), [Privacy policy](https://mastodon.social/privacy-policy))

 == Changelog ==

+= 1.4.2 =
+* Fixed conflict with embedded WordPress posts.

+= 1.4.1 =
+* Added placeholder image for missing images in posts.

 = 1.4.0 =
 * Only load JS/CSS files when needed.
 Show a placeholder image when media attachments are not available.